Governance Boundary & Coverage FAQ

 1. Define high-risk actions in each practice / product line (file, send, approve, etc.).

-2. Wire those actions through SEAL’s pre-execution gate.
+2. Wire those actions through SEAL’s pre-execution authority gate.

 3. Review artifacts to identify additional actions that should be brought under governance.